 I am going to share Nonna’s (my mother, but Nonna, to her grand children) recipe for how to make meatballs and tomato sauce.
 This is the Sunday meal that I grew up on and love to this day!
 The sauce is perfectly delicious and the meatballs are flavorful, moist and tender.

 I know that this is a meal I can make for even the finickiest eater.
 This sauce recipe perfectly balances the sweetness and natural acidity of the tomatoes.
 While the meatballs are so light and tender that you won’t want to stop eating them.
+It is also a lot easier then you think to make this classic Italian meal.
 I have yet to meet someone that does not love Nonna’s meatballs.
-My nieces were really hoping that we would keep this recipe a family secret, but so many people have asked it, I felt like I needed share it.
+My nieces were really hoping that we would keep this recipe a family secret, but so many people have asked it, I felt like I needed to share it.

 How to make Nonna’s Meatballs and Sauce